Everyday people coming together.

 2020We passed the Protect Our Courts Act in the State Legislature to block thousands of deportations by limiting ICE’s ability to detain people in and near courts.
 We also knocked on thousands of doors to build support for a state single-payer healthcare system before COVID forced us to organize remotely.
 Despite the pandemic, we made over 320,000 calls to voters for the general election in 3 months, and we sent over 1.5 million texts in 5 months.
 We flipped a key, rural state senate seat, New York State Senate District 46, which had been held by a conservative for six years.
 This victory helped secure a historic democratic supermajority in the State Senate.

 2021By organizing our community to put pressure on and hold accountable the new supermajority we helped elect: we ended tax breaks for corporations, millionaires, and billionaires to raise $4.3 billion per year to invest in our communities; won $2.35 billion for renters; won $2.1 billion for undocumented New Yorkers who had been excluded from pandemic relief; and helped pass a bill to curtail solitary confinement.
-And the year’s not over!
-For the rest of 2021 we’ll be fighting for local laws and to win local elections for the many!
+We also passed Good Cause Eviction laws in Poughkeepsie and Newburgh to protect tenants from unjust evictions and extreme rent increases.

 Building people power.